robert-d-schultz/Total-War-Modding-Scripts/README.md

 Only tested with Warhammer 3 .bmd,

-Input a prefad bmd, it will output an xml file that you can open in Terry
+Input a *campaign* prefab bmd, it will output an xml file that you can open in Terry

 ## global_props bin file to Terry layers.py